-Identify and summarize key ideas and supporting details of texts.
+Identify and summarize key ideas and support details of texts.

-Program Task: PA Core Standard: CC.3.5.11-12.B 402: Identify blueprint symbols.
-Description: Determine the central ideas or conclusions of a text; summarize complex concepts, processes, or information presented in a text by paraphrasing them in simpler but still accurate terms. paraphrasing them in simpler but still accurate terms.
+Program Task: PA Core Standard: CC.3.5.11-12.B 303: Explain crimes often associated with Description: Determine the central ideas or businesses and organizations (e.g., embezzlement, conclusions of a text; summarize complex concepts, extortion, and computer crimes). processes, or information presented in a text by paraphrasing them in simpler but still accurate terms.